-Press

-to answer the incoming call and press

-for to end the call.
+Press no answer the incoming call and press rough to end the call.

-Press p to reject the incoming call.
+Press reject the incoming call.

 If you press Silence, only the ringing tone is muted.
-Then either answer or reject the call.
+Then you can either answer or reject the call.

-If the headset HDB-4 or HDS-3 is connected to the phone, you can answer and end a call by pressing the headset key.
+If a compatible headset is connected to the phone, you can answer and end a call by pressing the headset key.

 Tip: If the Divert if busy function is activated to divert the calls, for example to your voice mailbox, rejecting an incoming call will also divert the call.
-See Call divert on page 81.
+See Call divert on page 84.